 China may not be what leaps to mind when you are thinking of a family-friendly destination in Asia, but Shanghai is great for those travelling with kids.
-Despite it being one of the most populated cities in the world, Shanghai is surprisingly easy to navigate by subway, and taxis are cheap and readily available (always have your destination written down in Chinese to show the driver!).
+Despite it being one of the most populated cities in the world, Shanghai is surprisingly easy to navigate by subway, and taxis are cheap and readily available.
+Remember travel tips to China like ‘Always have your destination written down in Chinese to show the driver’.

 As Shanghai is a huge city, there are hundreds of family-friendly hotels.
 Hotel chains like Holiday Inn, Ibis and Mercure are popular with families, and there is also more local accommodation.
 You could even use Airbnb to find a great value apartment for you and your family!

 When it comes to eating, Shanghai has the best selection of western restaurants in China.
 The French Concession, which is a great spot to learn about the history of Shanghai’s multiculturalism, is home to plenty of European-esque cafes and bars.
-If you’re after something for dinner and your kids are reluctant to try Chinese food, there are all sorts of Western restaurants, from Italian eateries to American-style diners.
+If your kids are reluctant to try Chinese food, there are all sorts of Western restaurants, from Italian eateries to American-style diners.

 Shanghai’s temples – Longhua and Jade Buddha are the most famous – aren’t too big, so the architecture is enough to impress little ones for a while.
 Kids will love the feel of Nanjing Road, which is reminiscent to New York’s Times Square.
-The Bund Sightseeing Tunnel takes you underneath the water, which many children will find cool, and if they’re not scared of heights they’ll enjoy soaring to the viewpoints of the Oriental Pearl TV Tower.
+The Bund Sightseeing Tunnel takes you underneath the water, which many children will find cool.
+If they’re not scared of heights they’ll enjoy soaring to the viewpoints of the Oriental Pearl TV Tower.

 Read more: What to pack for China